kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ```

 Next we will generate a web app that will allow us to browse the dataset interactively.
-Note that all these steps can be performed with the basicP2web() function.
+(Note that all these steps can be performed with the `basicP2web()` function, as described above in the first section.)

-We will need to prepare a set of genes that we want to be accessible from the app.
-For the hierarchical differential expression to work we must include the geneset from the hierarchical differential expression.
-However we can include any genesets we want, including GO geneset and custom sets of marker genes.
+We will need to prepare a set of genes that we want to be accessible from the application.
+For the hierarchical differential expression to work, we must include the geneset used from the hierarchical differential expression.
+However we can include any genesets we want, including GO geneset and custom sets of marker genes:

 ```r
 genesets <- hierDiffToGenesets(hdea)